navigation bar

 Reviewer's Comments

-With acess points located at 12.5 miles and 32.5 miles, the Red River below Lake Texoma can easily be considered for a good one-day trip of 12.5, 20.0 or 32.5 miles.
+With acess points located at 2.2, 2.3 12.5, 15.1 and 32.7 miles, the Red River below Lake Texoma can easily be considered for a good one-day trip of various lengths.
 It can also be divided into a two- or three-day trip for those wanting to enjoy the entire stretch, but not all in a single day.
-The clear and unpolluted water is more attractive and makes for better fishing for those wanting to wet a line and drown some worms.
+The generally clear and unpolluted water is more attractive and makes for better fishing for those wanting to wet a line and drown some worms, thouygh it may get muddy after big rains.
 The surrounding terrain is a little more scenic than above the lake, with a lot more trees, green vegetation and many small animals.
 The river will flow flat and slow most of the time, increasing in current speed with releases from the dam at the lake, but flows of 5-10,000 cfs are considered safe and optimal for good paddling and minimal walking.
 The real attraction to this section of the Red River may be its close proximity to Dallas, Fort Worth and Oklahoma City, from any of which the river can be reached in 90 minutes to 2 hours.

 Technical Data